marph91/yaaes/README.md

 | OFB | &#x2611; | &#x2611; | 8, 32 and 128 |
 | CTR | &#x274E; | &#x274E; | - |

-# Example stats
+# Example results

 128 bit encryption in ECB mode:

+- simulation results:
-- 940 ns at 100 MHz clock
+  - latency: 94 cycles (f. e.
+940 ns at 100 MHz clock)
+- synthesis results for Zynq 7010:
-- 1252 LUT, 1291 FF on Zynq 7010
+  - 1252 LUT, 1291 FF

-[//]: # (- 0.392 ns worst negative slack at 250 MHz
-           TODO: check if the constraints are set correctly)
+  - 0.392 ns worst negative slack at 250 MHz (not fully sure if the constraints are correct)

 # Requirements for running the testbenches